 So, here you can learn about the unique history of the American West, the ways and wisdom of the cowboy, and what we can learn from how these American heroes go about providing food for the world while preserving the legacy of the American West.
 Cowboys have the coolest gear and gadgets, so we’ll talk about those too!

-I’m a full-time CPA and a part-time cowboy, and when I’m not practicing accounting, I can usually be found horseback on my Hancock-bred mare, Whiskey.
+I’m a full-time CPA and a part-time cowboy, and when I’m not practicing accounting in my own CPA firm, I can usually be found horseback on my Hancock-bred mare, Whiskey.
 I welcome you to read about my journey as a horseman, with horsemanship tips for you in your journey.

 All of this with the hope that together we can continue to preserve, protect, and promote the legacy of the working cowboy and our unique western heritage.